JosephPB/josephpb.github.io/topics/topic_5.md

 Despite this generally positive sentiment, statements focusing on women are overwhelmingly negative, only picking up slightly around the period of peace talks.
 This may be indicative of how woman, in many conflict situations, are generally percoeved as victims.

+**1982 (Lebanon War):**

+>We vigorously condemn the hideous massacres of women children and old people in the Palestinian camps in west Beirut.
+It is deplorable that the resolutions and decisions adopted by the Security Council on the question of the Middle East, particularly with regard to Palestine, have remained a dead letter."

+**1993 (Oslo Accords):**

+>The fruits of peace must become tangible and real for\nthe women, men and children of Gaza and the West Bank.

 <p align="center">
 <img src="../../data/topics/woman_topic_5_lineplot.svg">
 </p>